John Arnold (watchmaker)

 John Arnold (1736 – 11 August 1799) was an English watchmaker and inventor.

-John Arnold was the first to design a watch that was both practical and accurate, and also brought the term "chronometer" into use in its modern sense, meaning a precision timekeeper.
+Arnold was the first to design a watch that was both practical and accurate, and also brought the term "chronometer" into use in its modern sense, meaning a precision timekeeper.
 His technical advances enabled the quantity production of marine chronometers for use on board ships from around 1782.
-The basic design of these has remained, with a few modifications unchanged until the late twentieth century.
-His legacy includes, together with Abraham-Louis Breguet, as one of the inventors of the modern mechanical watch.
-One of his most important inventions, the overcoil balance spring is still used in most mechanical wristwatches.
+The basic design of these has remained with a few modifications unchanged until the late twentieth century.
+His legacy includes, together with Abraham-Louis Breguet, being one of the inventors of the modern mechanical watch.
+One of his most important inventions, the overcoil balance spring, is still used in most mechanical wristwatches.

 It was from around 1770 that Arnold developed the portable precision timekeeper, almost from the point where John Harrison ended his work in this field.
 But, compared to Harrison's complicated and expensive watch, Arnold's basic design was simple whilst consistently accurate and mechanically reliable.
 Importantly, the relatively simple and conventional design of his movement facilitated its production in quantity at a reasonable price whilst also enabling easier maintenance and adjustment.

 Three elements were necessary for this achievement: